NERC-CEH/catalogue/README.markdown

 * Get a copy of the [chromedriver](http://ladist.nerc-lancaster.ac.uk/apps/selenium/chromedriver-2.10_win32.exe).
 Save it somewhere as *chromedriver* and make sure that it is accessable from your PATH variable

+* Get a ruby installation.
+If you are on windows get if from [here](http://dl.bintray.com/oneclick/rubyinstaller/rubyinstaller-1.9.3-p545.exe?direct)

 * Install the gem bundle using ( you will have had to previously installed [bundler](http://bundler.io/) )

         bundle install